E-cigarettes don’t need nicotine to harm your health. Here’s why vaping your favorite flavor may be a bigger cancer risk than you think.

 “It’s entirely possible that there may be tens or even potentially hundreds of compounds forming and we just don’t know much about them,” Sven-Eric Jordt, PhD, professor of anesthesiology, pharmacology, and cancer biology at Duke University School of Medicine.

-Jordt is a co-author on a new study that suggests the problem of understanding the simple question of what is in e-liquids is far more complex than it seems, or at least, how it’s being marketed.
+Jordt is a that suggests the problem of understanding the simple question of what is in e-liquids is far more complex than it seems, or at least, how it’s being marketed.

 “It’s known that these flavors, especially the aldehydes there, are quite reactive.
 They can form adducts, reaction products, with the solvents,” Jordt told Healthline.
 “We found that a large proportion, sometimes forty-percent or more of the flavor, is reacting with the solvent after mixing.
 After a few hours, a quite large proportion of the flavor is converted into these reaction products.”